 - Pork: center loin chop, tenderloin

 Meats do not contain carbohydrate so they do not raise blood glucose levels.
 A balanced meal plan usually has about 2-5 ounces of meat.

-All of the plant-based protein foods and any breaded meats contain carbohydrate.
+All of the plant-based protein foods, like beans and soy products, and any breaded meats contain carbohydrate.
 It's best to read food labels carefully for these foods.

 In general there is about 15 grams of carbohydrate in ½ cup beans, and between 5 to 15 grams in soy based products like veggie burgers and "chicken" nuggets.

 About ¼ of your plate should come from high protein foods.
 So 1 chicken breast or about 3-4 ounces of pork loin fits.